slap-editor/editor-widget/README.md

-# editor-element
+# editor-widget
-Editor element used by slap-editor/slap
+Editor widget used by slap-editor/slap